00 days

 Organization Mission

-Watsonville Wetlands Watch (WWW) is dedicated to preserving, restoring and fostering appreciation of the wetlands of the Pajaro Valley.
+Watsonville Wetlands Watch (WWW) is dedicated to preserving, restoring, and fostering appreciation of the wetlands of the Pajaro Valley.
+We restore wetlands, plant trees, and develop youth environmental leaders for a healthier, climate resilient Pajaro Valley.

 Programs benefit students, residents, and local habitats.
-We provide ongoing environmental education and field trips to over 5,000 students from the Pajaro Valley Unified School District each year, mostly Latinos from low-to-moderate income households.
-We engage students in hands-on data collection, analysis, and scientific experimentation to develop their skills as scientists and support their learning and leadership development to inspire them to be environmental stewards in our community.
+We provide education and field trips to over 6,000 students from the Pajaro Valley USD each year, from low-to-moderate income households.
+We engage students in hands-on data collection, analysis, and scientific experimentation to develop their skills as scientists and support learning and leadership development to inspire them to be environmental stewards.
 Restoration efforts benefit local wildlife and the wetland ecosystems that connect the Pajaro Valley to the Monterey Bay.